The critical CoHA of a quiver with potential: Constructible sheaves and vanishing cycles

 \subsection{Verdier duality}

-Let $f:X\rightarrow Y$ be a morphism of manifolds.
-Then the direct image with compact support functor $f_!$ defines a functor $\Dbc{X}\rightarrow \Dbc{Y}$ on the category of sheaves of $\mathbb{Q}$ vector spaces with constructible cohomology, with right adjoint $f^!$.
-This adjoint functor is in general not the derived functor of a functor from the category of sheaves of $\mathbb{Q}$ vector spaces on $Y$ to the category of sheaves of $\mathbb{Q}$ vector spaces on $X$, though if $f$ is an affine fibration or a locally closed inclusion it is, at least up to a cohomological shift. \smallbreak The ``six functors'', namely $f_!, f^!, f_*, f^*, \SHom$, and $\otimes$ themselves descend from functors on the categories $\Db{\MHM(X)}$ and $\Db{\MHM(Y)}$, and the adjunction between $f_!$ and $f^!$ lifts to the level of mixed Hodge modules too.
+Let $X$ be a complex variety.
+We denote by $\Dbc{X}$ the bounded derived category of $\QQ$ vector spaces on $X$ with constructible cohomology.
+Let $f\colon X\rightarrow Y$ be a morphism of manifolds.
+Then the direct image with compact support functor $f_!$ defines a functor $\Dbc{X}\rightarrow \Dbc{Y}$, with right adjoint $f^!$.
+This adjoint functor is in general not the derived functor of a functor from the category of sheaves of $\mathbb{Q}$ vector spaces on $Y$ to the category of sheaves of $\mathbb{Q}$ vector spaces on $X$, though if $f$ is an affine fibration or a locally closed inclusion it is, at least up to a cohomological shift depending on the relative dimension of $f$. \smallbreak The ``six functors'', namely $f_!, f^!, f_*, f^*, \SHom$, and $\otimes$ themselves descend from functors on the categories $\Db{\MHM(X)}$ and $\Db{\MHM(Y)}$, and the adjunction between $f_!$ and $f^!$ lifts to the level of mixed Hodge modules too.
 For an introduction to the theory of mixed Hodge modules see \cite{Sai89}.
 For the reader that prefers never to think about mixed Hodge modules, the paper can still be read, with the rule that the functor

 defined later should be understood as the functor